Part 1: The Ultimate User’s Guide to Portuguese Cheese

-There are approximately 15 known styles of Portuguese cheese, most of which have been given the designation of Denominação de Origem Protegida (DOP) ou Protected Designation of Origin (PDO).
+There are approximately 15 known styles of Portuguese cheese to savor in Portugal, most of which have been given the designation of Denominação de Origem Protegida (DOP) or Protected Designation of Origin (PDO).
 In the same vein as the DOC or DO for wine, the DOP guarantees that the cheese is produced within the demarcated region using the traditional methods and ingredients.
 These cheeses are named and labeled with their city or town of origin and the DOP label of approval.
-However, one can find numerous other cheeses produced in the same style that are produced in nearby towns or regions without the DOP designation, and are therefore labeled with either with the larger regional label or simply sheep, goat or cow’s milk cheese of a particular style.
-And like wine, many of these “non-DOP approved” cheese are as good, if not better, than their DOP counterparts, and of course, sold at a much lower price.
+However, one can find numerous other cheeses produced in the same style that are produced in nearby towns or regions without the DOP designation and are therefore labeled with either with the larger regional label or simply sheep, goat or cow’s milk cheese of a particular style.
+And like wine, many of these “non-DOP approved” cheeses are as good, if not better than their DOP counterparts, and of course, sold at a much lower price.

-Queijo Flamengo: Portugal’s “equivalent to the generic American cheese*: Artesanal cheeses play a big part in the Portugal’s diet but just like the pre-packaged, pre-sliced yellow American cheese we use in the US for everyday sandwiches, the Portuguese have Queijo Flamengo for theirs.
+Queijo Flamengo: Portugal’s “equivalent” to the generic American cheese*: Artisanal cheeses play a big part in the Portuguese diet but just like the pre-packaged, pre-sliced yellow American cheese we use in the US for everyday sandwiches, the Portuguese have Queijo Flamengo for theirs.
 Flamengo, meaning Flemish in Portuguese, is a direct copy of the Dutch Edam and the most popular style bought in supermarkets around the country.
-If you order a sandwich or “tosta at a local café or restaurant here, this is what you’ll get.
-But high quality Flamengo does exist and is sold in wedges or rounds; the most popular brand being Limiano from the city of Ponte de Lima in the northern region of Minho.
+If you order a sandwich or “tosta” at a local café or restaurant here, this is what you’ll get.
+But high-quality Flamengo does exist and is sold in wedges or rounds; the most popular brand being Limiano from the city of Ponte de Lima in the northern region of Minho.

 |DOP- Like DOC in wine, designated to cheeses produced in their traditional area||Velho- Old, designation given to cheeses that have been aged at least 90 days or more|